Frequently Asked Questions

 What if a resident requires specialized services?

-Our team evaluates every resident upon arrival.
+Our team evaluates every resident before arriving and throughout the stay.
 Based on individual needs, we will work with the resident, his or her family and his or her physician to develop a unique service plan.
 While coordinating all health-related and supportive services for each resident, this plan may also include community-based services provided by a home health agency.